CORE Subjects EC-6: The Ultimate Guide and Practice Test

-I know this, because Educational Testing System (ETS for short) releases these helpful PDFs called “Test Preparation Manuals”.
-In each of these Test Preparation Manuals, ETS breaks down each TExES exam by domains, then competency, and then tells you what type of information can be on the test.
+I know this because Pearson releases these helpful PDFs called “Test Preparation Manuals”.
+In each of these Test Preparation Manuals, Pearson breaks down each TExES exam by domains, then competency, and then tells you what type of information can be on the test.

-If ETS gives me this breakdown, then why are you reading this page?
+If Pearson gives me this breakdown, then why are you reading this page?

-This page is helpful where the ETS preparation manual is INCREDIBLY vague.
+This page is helpful where the Pearson preparation manual is INCREDIBLY vague.
 For example:

 CORE Subjects EC-6: Social Studies, Competency 2 [History], Item B.

 CORE Subjects EC-6: Social Studies, Competency 4 [Econ], Item A.

 And even when the Pearson Preparation Manual is specific, it only points you in a general direction.
 For example: